Common Eye Conditions & Vision Problems | EMME Visioncare

 photo - hyperopia

-A far-sighted person can see things at a distance clearer than if they are nearby.
-They need to work their eyes harder to focus up close, and to maintain that focus.
-Over time this causes the eye muscles to strain, often leading to headaches, sore eyes and tiredness.
+A long-sighted person sees more comfortably at a distance and has to work the eyes harder to focus up close and hold that focus.
+Over time this strain can lead to headaches, sore eyes and tiredness.

 Astigmatism